USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_quick_start.md

 *3.* Install the CMAQ libraries

-The CMAQ build scripts require the following libraries and INCLUDE files to be available in the CMAQ_LIB directory:
+The CMAQ build scripts require the following libraries and INCLUDE files to be available in the CMAQ_LIB directory (Note the CMAQ_LIB gets set automatically by the config.cmaq script, where `CMAQ_LIB = $CMAQ_HOME/lib`):

 - netCDF library and INCLUDE files are located in the `$CMAQ_LIB/netcdf` directory
 - I/O API library and module files are located in the `$CMAQ_LIB/ioapi` directory